LinuxCommandLibrary

 --delete-original

-Delete the source .desktop file after a successful installation.
+Delete original FILE after successful installation.

 DESCRIPTION